surveycto/launch-sms/README.md

 ## Description

-This plug-in illustrates how to use the intents API, in Android, to automatically compose an SMS text message and launch the default SMS app on the device.
+This plug-in can automatically compose an SMS text message and launch the default SMS app on an Android device.
 It receives a phone number and a message as parameters, and provides a button to launch the SMS app (using the number and message from the parameters).

 ## Features